mako-framework/docs/06_learn_more/00_authentication.md

 	$successful = $this->gatekeeper->login($email, $password, true);

 The ```forceLogin``` allows you to login a user without a password.
-It will return TRUE if the login is successful and one a status code if not.
+It will return TRUE if the login is successful and a status code if not.

 The possible status codes for failed logins are ```Gatekeeper::LOGIN_ACTIVATING``` and ```Gatekeeper::LOGIN_BANNED```.